chilikasha/tinytools/README.md

 - [Pika](https://superhighfives.com/pika) - a compact native colour picker app for macOS.

-- [Proxyman](https://proxyman.io/): native macOS debugger tool which enables developers to capture, inspect, and manipulate HTTP(s) requests/responses with ease.
+- [Proxyman](https://proxyman.io/): cross-platform debugger tool which enables developers to capture, inspect, and manipulate HTTP(s) requests/responses with ease.

 - [QuickLens](https://quicklens.app/) - a powerful app to inspect the UI.
   > [PixelSnap](https://getpixelsnap.com/) - an alternative tool for measuring anything on your screen.